spcl/HTSIM/README.md

  - Complete NIC Failure
  - NIC Degradation

-To turn on or off the failures, add a .txt file in the datacenter folder, where you specify which failures are turned ON or OFF and add the following to the command line: ```-failures_input example.txt```
+To turn on or off the failures, add a .txt file in the HTSIM\sim\failures_input folder, where you specify which failures are turned ON or OFF and add the following to the command line: ```-failures_input ../failures_input/file_name.txt```
 An example of the file is below.

 ### Switch Failures